MediScribe/docjet-mobile/docs/current/explicit-di-revisited.md

        *How*: Tests will call the updated helper functions or use the new explicit setup defined in their `setUp` blocks.
        *Findings*: This prepares the ground for migrating repositories/services (Task 3).
      - [✓] **Helper Refactoring**: Refactored `e2e_setup_helpers.dart` to provide dependencies via `E2EDependencyContainer`, removing internal `sl` usage.
+    *Overall Finding*: After re-running grep and investigating remaining sites, confirmed all improper `sl` usage outside `injection_container.dart` has been removed or is justified (DI verification tests).
+The `job_list_playground.dart` required fixing.
+Marking GREEN phase as complete.

 #### REFACTOR Phase
 3. **[✓] Document Boundary Pattern for UI Components**